 Tuscany remains one of the most iconic wedding destinations in the world.
 Gorgeous landscapes, exceptional food and wine and a relaxed ambience make this a timeless place to tie the knot.
 Villa le Fontanelle has breathtaking views over Florence, creating the perfect ambiance for your day.

-If you want to enjoy the beauty and romance of the Italian Lakes head for the more romantic Lake Garda rather than better known, and more expensive, Como.
+If you want to enjoy the beauty and romance of the Italian Lakes head for Lake Garda or Lake Como.
 Try an outdoor wedding in the Scaliger Castle that rises above the lakeshore village of Malcesine.
 The panoramic views create an unforgettable setting for your vows.

 Amalfi, with its jaw-dropping landscapes and crystal-clear waters, is the up and coming choice for a destination wedding.
 The seafood is the best in Italy and the faded grandeur of the towns that cluster on the coastline of this UNESCO World Heritage site must be seen to be believed.
 Positano is known for its pastel houses that tumble into the sea but the Villa Oliviero, perched high on a cliff overlooking the coast, is the perfect setting for an intimate and memorable wedding.
 If you’re on a budget, try tiny neighbouring Praiano for memorable beaches and a more romantic vibe.